dominioncfg/order-service/Readme.md

 - EntityFrameworkCore for generating DB schemas as well as easy persisting objects in db.
 - Dapper for faster queries.
 - Xunit as a test framework.
-- FluentAssertions for more readable assertions on test.
+- FluentAssertions for more readable assertions on tests.
 - Swagger for making easier to test all the endpoints.

 ## Some patterns used

 - DDD for having a business first design.
 - CQRS for reads and writes separation.
-- Builder Design Pattern heavily used on tests,
+- Builder Design Pattern heavily used on tests.

 ## Tests